WantedTechnologies/xpresso/README.md

 xpresso implements in Java familiar pythonic methods (e.g., len, enumerate, split/join, slicing) and coding paradigms (e.g., everything is iterable, list comprehensions, lambda expressions, filtering iterables using predicates and modifying them using functions).

-xpresso also offers multiple useful tools that save developer's time and make the code more readable: x.memo (one-line-long universal memoizer), x.Object (one-line-long hashCode, compareTo, and equals method creation for any object), x.timer (static timer), x.Jason (one-line JSON input/output) and others.
+xpresso also offers multiple useful tools, usually one-liners, that save developer's time and make the code more readable: x.memo (a universal memoizer), x.Object (a universal *hashCode*, *compareTo*, and *equals* method builder), x.timer (a static timer), x.Jason (a fast JSON I/O) and others.

 Less boilerplate, more fun, more work done.